Diversity

 Enabling Employees with Disabilities to Reach Their Full Potential in the Workplace

-Mitsui Chemicals has endorsed and signed on to “The Valuable 500” in October 2019.
-Launched at the World Economic Forum’s Annual Summit, the Valuable 500 is an initiative created to promote the participation of disabled people in the workforce.
+The Mitsui Chemicals Group has endorsed and signed on to "The Valuable 500" in October 2019.
+Launched at the World Economic Forum’s Annual Summit, the Valuable 500 is an initiative created to promote the participation of people with disabilities.
 The initiative looks for business leaders to carry out reform that allows disabled people to fulfil their potential in business, society and the economy.

 The Valuable 500